Psycojoker/django-tastypie-nonrel/README.md

+Note: this is a forked version of tastypie-nonrel tuned to fit my needs (and actually to make it work).
+Use it at your own risk, to be honest I'm very far away from understanding what is really going on down there.

 This is an extension of django-tastypie (https://github.com/toastdriven/django-tastypie/) to support django-nonrel (http://www.allbuttonspressed.com/projects/django-nonrel) the fork of django with nonrelational backends, and MongoDB in particular.